tagohd/mono/Places/Genton/Genton.md

 That's kinda what I was trying to represent by having the instruments change.
 The broader idea here is that this is the soundtrack for an imaginary video game with a vaguely defined plot, so maybe it's a dynamic soundtrack and the instruments get replaced as you forge relationships with the other residents or rebuild the town or something.
 I think it makes more sense as separate tracks, but I spent longer than I should have working on this, so I'm just going to post this.

 %%
-Sudosays:: Added tags for Works Cited.
+trivial:: Added tags for Works Cited.
 Added tag "contains-music".
+Added music metadata.
 #trivialChange
 %%